UK's Islamic cleric appeals extradition to U.S.

 STRASBOURG, France One of Britain's most notorious Islamist clerics has appealed a ruling by the European Court of Human Rights allowing London to extradite him to the United States, slowing down U.S. efforts to prosecute him for terrorism.

-The appeal filed by lawyers for Abu Hamza al-Masri late on Monday will delay attempts to put the Egyptian-born cleric on trial on charges he supported al Qaeda and aided a fatal kidnapping in Yemen.
+The appeal filed by lawyers for Abu Hamza al-Masri and four other suspects late on Monday will delay attempts to put the Egyptian-born cleric on trial on charges he supported al Qaeda and aided a fatal kidnapping in Yemen.

 A panel of five judges could decide within a few weeks on the merit of the appeal, judicial sources said.